saurabh02/citrine-python-converter-template/README.md

 ### `description.yaml`

 This file contains a description of the converter that is used when constructing a UI for it.
-The main block is list of arguments, giving their name and type along with a description of the argument and whether it is required or optional.
+The main block is a list of arguments, giving their name and type along with a description of the argument and whether it is required or optional.
 The example file contains additional information about specifying types.